 Between 2003 and 2009, I performed in the ranks of Detective Sergeant through to Detective Chief Inspector, developing my expertise in terms of the management of volume crime together with homicide and serious and organised crime.

-In 2009 I was awarded the Merseyside Police Investigator of the Year and in 2010, I was accredited as a Home Office Senior Investigating Officer and in 2014, I was accredited in the in the Strategic Management of Complex Cases.
+In 2009 I was awarded the Merseyside Police Investigator of the Year and in 2010, I was accredited as a Home Office Senior Investigating Officer and in 2014, I was accredited in the Strategic Management of Complex Cases.

-In 2012, I was promoted to the rank of Detective Superintendent and held the roles of Lead Responsible Officer for crime and covert intelligence, major crime, kidnap and extortion, gun and gang related criminality, human trafficking and modern slavery, cybercrime, which included the online sexual abuse of children and police corruption.
+In 2012, I was promoted to the rank of Detective Superintendent and held the roles of Lead Responsible Officer for crime and covert intelligence, major crime, kidnap and extortion, gun and gang related criminality, human trafficking, modern slavery and cybercrime, which included the online sexual abuse of children and police corruption.

 During my police career I worked closely with other Law Enforcement Agencies both in the United Kingdom and abroad.
 Equally, I have developed strong working relationships with both statutory and non-statutory partner agencies, particularly those working within or in support of the Criminal Justice System.

 In 2015, I successfully completed a Master of Studies in Criminology and Police Management at Cambridge University.
 During the course of this programme of study, I undertook an exploratory analysis into the relationship between the use of gang injunctions as a crime reduction strategy and violent crime in Merseyside.
 This work has subsequently been published and is designed to help support the development of evidence based practice in the police service.